 Let students know they will be working on a team with other students exploring their issue to create a 30–second public service announcement.
 Group the students together and have them begin their work by reading their arguments to the rest of their team members.

 Working as a team, ask students to identify the best arguments in each essay and brainstorm how they could share those ideas in a short PSA.
 Have them list the stories, facts, and ideas they think will be helpful in making an argument in their public service announcement.

 Have each team complete a vision for their project to define their argument, identify their audience, refine their goal, and choose an idea to pursue.
 Each team should then refine their vision and begin developing a storyboard to serve as the map for the PSA design.

 Teams should begin by gathering the media resources needed for their PSA.
 Teams may choose to work on each stage of the development process together or assign roles, such as researcher, editor, graphic artist, and director, to divide up the tasks.
-Have students use the tools in Wixie or Frames to develop their PSA.
+Have students use the tools in Wixie to develop their PSA.

 Have teams share their PSAs with the class while talking about the collaborative process it took to create the PSA.
 You might choose to share the PSAs on your school web site, or present them during morning announcements.
 You may also be to share the PSAs with your local access television station to help educate the community.

 The fact vs. opinion organizer, vision, and storyboard will give insight to the direction teams are heading with their project.
 Assessing these items and observing the collaborative process before students begin creating their PSA.
 You may want to have students keep a project journal or write daily reflections, as it will be impossible to hear every student’s comments during the process.
 The final PSA will help you assess their understanding of the issue as well as their ability to persuade viewers using multimedia.

 Chiras, Daniel D., John P. Reganold, and Oliver S. Owen.
 Natural Resource Conservation: Management for a Sustainable Future ISBN: 0130333980